Co-financed by the European Fund for the Integration of Third Country Nationals

 Highlife Highland runs a project to support migrant workers.
 It has appointed a Co-ordinator within the Integrated Learning Communities team, to support inward migrants and their families.
 The Co-ordinator offers signposting and guidance to services they may need to settle in Highland, as well as English language support.

 Aura is Columbian and lives in Montrose, having moved to Scotland in 2005.
 Although she worked as a primary school teacher in Colombia, she found learning English very difficult, and felt she needed to learn the language in order to integrate fully in the local community.
-In 2012 she joined Angus Council’s ESOL class near her home.
+She joined an ESOL class in Angus near her home.
 She described her tutor as ‘exceptional’.
 He has used “different resources, including using visual aids, and I’ve learnt a lot.
 I now understand many things, including about expressions and attitudes.
 I am very happy now.”

 Aura also described her experience of learning to use the computer in the local library.
 She said that the teachers there are ‘extraordinary and patient’.
 She had no prior knowledge of using emails before going on the six months course, and can now communicate with relatives in her home country, as well as others.